rajdeeprath/red5-development-series/red5pro/articles/red5pro-integrations/red5pro integration with other technologies.md

 6. **Tracking session duration**: To track total time spent by a participant on the media server you will need to make use of a few different things.

-First of all implement a [IConnectionListener](https://github.com/rajdeeprath/red5-development-series/blob/master/code-examples/server-side/red5-connection-examples/connection-listener-demo/src/main/java/org/red5/connection/examples/connectionlistener/ConnectionMonitor.java) on your webapp's application class.
-On successful connect event capture the timestamp.
-Finally when the participant disconnects, capture the timestamp using the `appDisconnect` handler of the MultiThreadedApplicationAdapter.
+First of all, implement a [IConnectionListener](https://github.com/rajdeeprath/red5-development-series/blob/master/code-examples/server-side/red5-connection-examples/connection-listener-demo/src/main/java/org/red5/connection/examples/connectionlistener/ConnectionMonitor.java) in your web application.
+On successful connect event to capture the timestamp.
+Finally, when the participant disconnects, capture the timestamp using the `appDisconnect` handler of the MultiThreadedApplicationAdapter.

 **Client application development**

-Since we know that we are developing a two way communication, it makes sense to use the Red5 pro two way testbed examples (HTM5/Android/IOS) as a starting point for developing the client application.
+Since we know that we are developing a two-way communication, it makes sense to use the Red5 pro `two-way` testbed examples (HTM5/Android/IOS) as a starting point for developing the client application.

 For the client side application development our requirements are as follows:

-* Load configuration
-* Connect to media server application and publish own stream
-* Detect other participant's presence and subscribe to their stream
-* Reconnect and resume in case of interruptions.

 1. **Load configuration**: The first step is client initialization.
 Irrespective of whether it is a mobile or desktop client, you will need a standard way of loading configuration into the client.
-A commonly accepted flow for this is to have the user login into the system (business application) and then load the configuration data into client.
+A commonly accepted flow for this is to have the user login into the system (business application) and then load the configuration data into the client.

 > When a user logs in into the system, they will also receive a `JWT token` that will be used in conjunction with client authentication through the media server.

 2. **Connecting to media server application**: Once the client application has initialized and is ready to roll, you need to connect to the media server with required connection parameters (such as the authentication token) and publish client's stream.
 Once the server has successfully authenticated the client it will trigger the `streamBroadcastStart` handler on the webapp.

 3. **Coordinating participants**: Building coordination between participants is the most important part of this system.
-By coordination we mean each participant being aware of presence and state of the other.
+By coordination we mean each participant being aware of the presence and state of the other.
 Once a participant knows that the other participant is available and publishing, the former can then subscribe to the latter's stream.
 This coordination can be achieved in two ways:

 * `Using the business application server`: As we discussed earlier about capturing stream state through the webapp into the business application, the captured data is helpful in determining whether a stream is online or offline.
 Which same as saying whether the participant stream is available or not.
 The business application server can share this data with the other participant through simple HTTP(s) calls made periodically to get the latest data.

 * `Using Red5 pro media server`: Another way to share information about the state of participants is to use [Red5 pro shared objects](https://www.red5pro.com/docs/serverside-guide/state-management.html).
-Shared objects are perfect for realtime information sharing between connected clients.
+Shared objects are perfect for real-time information sharing between connected clients.

 > This section is applicable only if you have implemented server side shared objects in your webapp as discussed earlier in the `server application development` section.

 Once you have implemented server side shared objects in your webapp, the server will take care of creating and destroying shared objects.
-The client applicatiosn will simply need to subscribe to & communicate using the shared object when they are connected to the application.
+The client application will simply need to subscribe to & communicate using the shared object when they are connected to the application.

 **Designing the client side flow with shared objects**:

-* Depending on your client platform, checkout the appropriate sdk testbed example for working on shared objects.
+* Depending on your client platform, check out the appropriate SDK testbed example for working on shared objects.

-* Each participant client should be provided with the unique `session name` required to connect to the server, when the login and load configuration data.
+* Each participant client should be provided with the unique `session name` required to connect to the server when the login and load configuration data.

 * Client will pass in the `session name` along with `username/id` and any required authentication parameters while connecting to the media server.

 * Once successfully connected, the clients will subscribe to the server side shared object identified by the `session name` and listen for shared object updates.

-* Participants can then use the shared object for communicating their presence as well as their devices, publishing state etc. Whenever an update is made, the shared object will trigger the update listener on the client side.
-Each client can check againt the `userinfo` data and make sure to only react to changes in other participant's data.
+* Participants can then use the shared object for communicating their presence as well as their devices, publishing state, etc. Whenever an update is made, the shared object will trigger the update listener on the client side.
+Each client can check against the `user information` data and make sure to only react to changes in other participant's data.

 ##### The complete system

 ##### Takeaways

-* Developing two way communication applications on Red5 pro are both simple and creative.
+* Developing two-way communication applications on Red5 pro are both simple and creative.
 * Server side applications can be hooked up to a remote business application server through the `MultiThreadedApplicationAdapter` callback handlers and simple HTTP(s) calls.
-* Whenever possible use out of the box offerings such as existing administration apis.
+* Whenever possible use out of the box offerings such as existing administration APIs.
-* HTTP servlets are the simplest way to create new apis for your webapp and create hooks to work with the application without caring about Java.
+* HTTP servlets are the simplest way to create new APIs for your webapp and create hooks to work with the application without caring about Java.
 * It is best to authenticate clients outside the webapp (ex: roundtrip authentication).
-Avoid interacting with database directly from within a webapp unless absolutely necessary.
+Avoid interacting with the database directly from within a webapp unless absolutely necessary.